yaapu/FrskyTelemetryScript/README.md

 For 3s and 2s the limit is so low that's not a problem.

 Please note that the voltage used for the calculation is the maximum pack voltage so if after detection the cell voltage lowers below the above limits it will be ok.

+The script supports autodetection up to 6s.
+It's always possible to override auto detection from the menu and set cell count up to 12s.

 ## Alerts